cezerin/cezerin/docs/how-to-deploy-a-cezerin-on-ubuntu-16-04.md

  - Turn on `Always use HTTPS` on CloudFlare
 ![CloudFlare Always HTTPS](./images/cf-alway-https.png)

-8. Turn off Developer Mode
+## 7. Turn off Developer Mode
-By default Cezerin is in developer mode.
+By default, Cezerin is in developer mode.
 This means you can access API and Dashboard without access tokens.
 To turn off developer mode, you need to do:

  - Add access token in Dashboard or MongoDB